VincentVanlaer/mesa-school-labs/content/wednesday/morning-session.md

    extras_start_step = 0
 end function extras_start_step
 ```
-4. Let's run this model (whatever it actually is) to see the order in which these functions trigger:
+5. Let's compile and run this model (whatever it actually is) to see the order in which these functions trigger:

 ```shell
 ./mk
 ./rn
 ```
+> In case you encounter permission errors running `mesa`, issue:
+> `chmod +x mk` and `chmod +x rn`

 Kill the process after a dozen or so steps with `^C` (control-c).
 The output should look something {{< details title="like this." closed="true" >}}